Rundown of alternatives to password managers like LastPass, that are better (and cheaper) at creating and storing strong and secure passwords

 Weak passwords are one of the top reasons why online accounts get hacked.
 The next reason on the list is using the same password for multiple websites or all your accounts.
 LastPass is an excellent password manager but there are really good LastPass alternatives ⇣ out there.

 This is where password managers like LastPass come in.
 They not only help you generate stronger passwords, but they also remember them for you.

 - Best overall: Dashlane ⇣.
 This is my favorite password manager because of its clean, simple user interface, security AND comes with free VPN and Dark Web monitoring.

 - Runner-up, Best overall: 1Password ⇣.
 Runner-up is 1Password thanks its ease of use, features and excellent security.

-- Best free alternative to LastPass: Sticky Password ⇣ is the best free password manager on the market, it comes packed with features but it isn’t the easiest to use and the interface feels outdated.
+- Best free LastPass alternative: Sticky Password ⇣ is the best free password manager on the market, it comes packed with features but it isn’t the easiest to use and the interface feels outdated.

 - Dashlane is the best alternative to LastPass